FOR EDUCATORS

 Part of Canada's "assimilation policies" have included cognitive imperialism.
 This process has devalued Indigenous Knowledge to only be seen as "myths and legends" or only recognized as "crafts", while creating a normative discourse that "western science" or "western knowledge systems" are superior and the right way.

-Our job in education today is to critically engage in a process of "decolonization" while also engaging in critical reflection into our own unconscious bias.
+As educators, our job is to critically engage in a process of "decolonization" while also engaging in critical reflection into our own unconscious biases.
 As educators we must recognize that we have all, Indigenous and non-Indigenous, been impacted negatively through colonialism.
-In order to create positive changes in education, we need to look for opportunities to highlight and elevate Indigenous Knowledge systems.
-We need to recognize how Indigenous Peoples come from sophisticated societies with knowledge systems that are equal to subjects such as mathematics, physics, and science.
+In order to create positive changes in education, we need to look for opportunities to highlight and elevate Indigenous knowledge systems.
+We need to recognize how Indigenous peoples come from sophisticated societies with knowledge systems that are rich in an understanding of mathematics, physics, science and so much more!

-We hope that this resource will help revitalize classrooms with the beauty of Indigenous Knowledge and how it can also benefit all students while engaging them in fields of STEAM (Science, Technology, Engineering, Arts, Mathematics).
+We hope that this resource will help revitalize classrooms by exposing students to the beauty of Indigenous knowledge and engage all students in fields of STEAM (Science, Technology, Engineering, Arts, Mathematics).

 For more resources on Indigenous Knowledge and Mathematics: |